Joseph M Phillips, CFP®

 For families of substantial means, a Financial Advisor is more than someone who simply handles investments.
 The role of an Advisor often revolves around the idea of a financial steward, a professional who manages both sides of a family's balance sheet in accordance with long-term goals.
 These are the types of clients we serve at The Walden Pond Group at Morgan Stanley.

 Many of our clients are focused on wealth preservation and appreciate a team especially attendant to downside risk.
-Many think about their wealth not just as a lifetime asset, but one that is expected to span generations – they look for the experience to manage across various market cycles and economic trends, and also to appreciate the intricacies of family dynamics.
+They view their wealth not just as a lifetime asset, but one that is expected to span generations.
+They seek the experience to manage across various market cycles and economic trends, and also to appreciate the intricacies of family dynamics.
 Perhaps most of all, they expect their Advisor to provide thoughtful analysis and recommendations on every financial decision, in whatever time frame it's needed.

 SERVING FAMILIES OF SUBSTANTIAL MEANS